-In its sense of the inexorable invasiveness of civil war, of a sense of internal division that cannot be resisted by physical structures or mental defences, or indeed transcended by the poetic imagination, these poems by Deane and McDonald have elements in common with two of the greatest and most complex English poems written in reaction to civil war.
+In their sense of the inexorable invasiveness of civil war, of an internal division that cannot be resisted by physical structures or mental defences, or indeed transcended by the poetic imagination, these poems by Deane and McDonald have elements in common with two of the greatest and most complex English poems written in reaction to civil war.
 Marvell’s ‘Upon Appleton House’ (c.
-1651) and Yeats’s ‘Meditations in Time of Civil War’ (1923) between them suggest the outline of what a comparative poetics of civil war might look like.
-Connections between their representations of the poet in a time of civil war have gone largely unrecognized [OK?].
+1651) and Yeats’s ‘Meditations in Time of Civil War’ (1923) between them suggest the outline of what a comparative poetics of civil war might look like. .
 Unlike his older friend Milton, Marvell found himself caught between various forms of allegiance during the Civil Wars; between, for example, his friendship with royalists and poets who stayed loyal to the king, and his need, as someone from a modest background, to establish a career for himself in the service of the Cromwellian state.
-Marvell’s poems of the 1640s and early 1650s are the most interesting examples of civil war verse in the seventeenth century precisely because Marvell himself is divided in his loyalties, caught between equally strong currents of allegiance to an established cultural order and to an exciting, apocalyptic renovation which sought [OK?] to turn that old order upside down.
+Marvell’s poems of the 1640s and early 1650s are the most interesting examples of civil war verse in the seventeenth century precisely because Marvell himself is divided in his loyalties, caught between equally strong currents of allegiance to an established cultural order and to an exciting, apocalyptic renovation which sought to turn that old order upside down.
 Marvell was in London during the later 1640s in mainly royalist company and, given the moving depiction of Charles I on the scaffold in the ‘Horatian Ode’, may have witnessed the regicide.
 In 1651 he moved back from republican London to his native Yorkshire, to work as tutor to the daughter of Sir Thomas Fairfax at the Fairfax country estate in Nun Appleton.
-Fairfax had led the Parliamentarian New Model Army during the civil wars, alongside Cromwell as his second-in-command; but he was upset by the execution of the king, an act that went further than he had wanted, and he finally retired his command in disagreement with Cromwell’s military expedition to Scotland in 1650.
+Fairfax had led the Parliamentarian New Model Army during the Civil Wars, alongside Cromwell as his second-in-command; but he was upset by the execution of the king, an act that went further than he had wanted, and he finally retired his command in disagreement with Cromwell’s military expedition to Scotland in 1650.
 The return to Appleton House, then, was a form of retirement from public life but also an attempt to escape a turn of historical events for which Fairfax was partly responsible but that he regarded as having become excessive.
 The job as tutor at Appleton House also represented a form of escape for Marvell from the politics of London, where he seems to have been searching for a patron, or for a job; later in the mid-1650s he would become tutor to Cromwell’s nephew and a civil servant in the Cromwellian government.
 In ‘Upon Appleton House’, likely written on the estate in 1651, Marvell adopts the mode of the country house poem to debate with himself, and perhaps with his employer Fairfax, to whom the poem is addressed, whether the idyllic life of seclusion and contemplation in the house and gardens of the country estate can ever really offer refuge from the external world of civil war.